West-ward 939 (Amoxicillin trihydrate 500 mg)

 Pill imprint West-ward 939 has been identified as Amoxicillin trihydrate 500 mg.

-Amoxicillin is used in the treatment of dental abscess; chlamydia infection; bacterial infection; urinary tract infection; upper respiratory tract infection (and more), and belongs to the drug class aminopenicillins.
+Amoxicillin is used in the treatment of dental abscess; bacterial infection; sinusitis; chlamydia infection; skin or soft tissue infection (and more), and belongs to the drug class aminopenicillins.
 There is no proven risk in humans during pregnancy.
-Amoxicillin 500 mg is not subject to the Controlled Substances Act.
+Amoxicillin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg